dlpnd/nvr-wiki/docs/Shaders/AmbientOcclusion.md

 ### ClampStrength

-lower limit to AO darkness (0 for pure black and 1 for pure white).
+Lower limit to AO darkness (0 for pure black and 1 for pure white).

 >Default: 0.2